 The changes required to understand how to implement more creative classrooms will also mean more creativity specialists in fields such as Cognitive Psychology, Social Psychology, Educational Psychology, and Media Psychology.

-For those interested in studying the psychology of creativity (see Psychology of Creativity), and how it affects education and learning theories, contact schools offering degrees in creative studies and psychology.
+For those interested in studying the psychology of creativity contact psychology schools.
 Specific creativity coursework in many psychology departments is also available for those interested in the psychology of creativity.

 Psychologist E. Paul Torrance is considered one of the founders of the Psychology of Creativity field.
 He worked for 60 years starting in the middle of the last century researching and promoting creativity, developing psychometric tests to measure creativity in children called the Torrance Tests of Creative Thinking.